 Civil unrest/political tension

 There has been a significant influx of asylum seekers entering Serbia, particularly through the border with the former Yugoslav Republic of Macedonia.
-The Serbian authorities have limited capacity to manage such large numbers in the long-term and the situation could deteriorate quickly.
-Further protests and violence is possible.
-You should avoid large groups in these areas, and follow the instructions of local authorities.
+The Serbian authorities have limited capacity to manage such large numbers in the long-term.
+The situation has settled following measures to allow only refugees from war-torn countries like Syria, Iraq and Afghanistan.
+You should avoid large gatherings in border control areas, and follow the instructions of local authorities.
 Also see implications for Local travel.

 You should avoid all protests and demonstrations because of their potential to turn violent.
 Past demonstrations have turned violent with people injured and property damaged.
 Sporting events can also trigger violence.